LeetLLM

 Why this matters

-The attention score between a query at position mmm and a key at position nnn depends only on the signed relative offset (n−m)(n - m)(n−m) between them, not on their absolute positions.
-Token 5 attending to token 3 produces the same positional structure as token 1005 attending to token 1003.
-This is what makes RoPE "relative": it captures offset, not absolute address.
+Holding the unrotated query and key fixed, RoPE's contribution to their attention score depends on the signed relative offset (n−m)(n - m)(n−m) between them, not on their absolute positions.
+Token 5 attending to token 3 produces the same positional geometry as token 1005 attending to token 1003.
+Actual attention scores remain content-dependent because the query and key vectors can differ across tokens and layers.

 Picture a single 2D pair where both the query and the key start as the simple unit vector [1,0][1, 0][1,0].
 Let the rotation frequency for this pair be θ=0.5\theta = 0.5θ=0.5 radians.